Borderland (2007 film)

-Borderland is a 2007 American-Mexican horror film written and directed by Zev Berman.
+Borderland is a 2007 horror film written and directed by Zev Berman.
 It is loosely based on the true story of Adolfo de Jesús Constanzo, a drug lord and the leader of a religious cult that practiced human sacrifice.
 Constanzo and his followers, called the Narco-satanists, kidnapped and murdered The University of Texas junior Mark J. Kilroy in the spring of 1989.